 If no option is specified, gnuplot saves functions, user variables, set options and the most recent plot or splot command.
 The current status of set term and set output is written as a comment.

-Saved files are written in text format and may be read by the load command.
+The saved file contains a series of gnuplot commands in plain text that can be used as input to the load command.